Model Selection in Contextual Stochastic Bandit Problems: Smoothed Algorithm and Regret Analysis

-In this section we show that epsilon greedy satisfies a high probability regret bound.
-We adapt the notation to this setup.
-Let $\mu_1, \cdots, \mu_K$ be the unknown means of the $K$ arms.
-Recall that at time $t$ the epsilon Greedy algorithm selects with probability $\epsilon_t = \min(c/t, 1)$ an arm uniformly at random, and with probability $1-\epsilon_t$ it selects the arm whose empirical estimate of the mean is largest so far.
-Let $\hat{\mu}_j^{(t)}$ denote the empirical estimate of the mean of arm $j$ after using $t$ samples.
+For the remainder of this section we focus on showing that in the stochastic $k-$armed bandit problem, the $\epsilon$-greedy algorithm (Algorithm 1.2 of~\cite{slivkins2019introduction}) is $(U, T, \delta)-$bounded.
+At time $t$ the $\epsilon$-greedy algorithm selects with probability $\epsilon_t = \min(c/t, 1)$ an arm uniformly at random, and with probability $1-\epsilon_t$ it selects the arm whose empirical estimate of the mean is largest so far.
+Let's introduce some notation: we will denote by $\mu_1, \cdots, \mu_k$ the unknown means of the $K$ arms use the name $\widehat{\mu}_j^{(t)}$ to denote the empirical estimate of the mean of arm $j$ after using $t$ samples.

 Without loss of generality let $\mu_1$ be the optimal arm.
-We denote the gaps as $\Delta_j = \mu_1 - \mu_j$ for all $j$.
+We denote the sub-optimality gaps as $\Delta_j = \mu_1 - \mu_j$ for all $j \in [k]$.
 Let $\Delta_*$ be the smallest nonzero gap.
-We follow the discussion in \citep{ACF-2002} and start by showing that under the right assumptions, and for a horizon of size $T$, the algorithm satisfies a high probability regret bound for all $t \leq T$.
+We follow the discussion in \citep{auer2002finite} and start by showing that under the right assumptions, and for a horizon of size $T$, the algorithm satisfies a high probability regret bound for all $t \leq T$.
 The objective of this section is to prove the following Lemma: